-I tutt v Ietillis Statewide

 County Females Males Total

 Honolulu 110 7 117

 Maui 21 1 22

 Kauai 10 1 11

 Hawaii 20 0 20

 TOTAL 161 9 170

-FORENSIC EXAMINATIONS - CY 2006 Adult Victims - Statewide The Branch continued its support for multi-disciplinary sexual assault efforts through its assistance and funding of the Statewide Sexual Assault Multi-Disciplinary Training Conference.
-The 3rd Annual training was held in Honolulu on October 8-9, 2007.
-Funding has been provided, and a commitment received from the Maui Prosecutor's Office to plan the 2008 Annual Conference.
+The Branch continued its support for multi-disciplinary sexual assault efforts through its assistance and funding of the Statewide Sexual Assault Multi-Disciplinary Training Conference.
+The 3rd Annual training was held in Maui, September 18-19, 2008.
+Funding has been provided, and a commitment received from the Honolulu Department of the Prosecuting Attorney to plan the 2009 Annual Conference.
 In addition to increasing the knowledge and skill base of participants, the conferences are an opportunity for networking, so that criminal justice personnel and service providers can establish relationships.
 This is especially vital considering the turn-over of staff working in this field.